Find answers.

 After this, we’ll ask you to provide contact details for someone to answer a few questions about you and your developmental history.
 This can be a parent or relative, or a family friend – they just need to have known you since birth, and know information about your mother’s pregnancy with you.

-Once we have these questionnaires back, our clinician will review your info and invite you to make a video appointment if they think it’s right for you.
+Once we have these questionnaires back, our clinician will invite you to make a video appointment if they think it’s right for you.

 Can I book my own appointment?